Get your research questions answered through chat, email, phone, drop in at the Information desk or make an appointment.

 Reference sources are a great way to start your research.
 They will help you define key terms, identify important themes and individuals in the field, and find keywords for further searching in catalogs and databases.
 Reference sources also include bibliographies that will help you identify important primary and secondary works in your subject area.
 Select one of the reference source types below to get started.

-Two recommended places to start your research are Gale Virtual Reference and Credo (see the "Credo, Gale, & Online Encyclopedias" tab).
+Two recommended places to start your research are Gale Virtual Reference and Credo (see "Credo, Gale, and Online Encyclopedias" tab).

 References sources of UMCP can be either in print or electronic.
 In the area of education, the print Reference Stacks are usually located on the first floor of McKeldin Library; unless the catalog record gives a different location.